dali-lab/build/milestones/week03/index.md

 ### Wednesday Deliverables:
   * Feature Spec
-  * 2-3 clean sketches of each main feature on device paper, scanned and uploaded to your InVision Board
+  * 2-3 clean hand sketches of each main feature on device paper, scanned and uploaded to your InVision Board
   * Completed Code Scaffolding